RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/FeasibleDomain.md

 plt.show()
 ```

-One can remark that when the voltages were too low or too high, the projection at constant $Q$ forces us to reduce
+Notice that when the voltages were too low or too high, the projection at constant $Q$ forces the
-the produced active power to ensure a feasible point i.e. a point which is in the disc of radius $S^{\max}$.
-As
+reduction of the produced active power to ensure a feasible solution.
+Like before, there is one
-before, there is one point per volt.
-Several points of operation are overlapping near the coordinates (0,5 kVA) and
+point per volt.
+Several points overlap at the extremities near the coordinates (0,5 kVA) and
 (0, -5 kVA).

 ### Euclidean projection